-The Association pour la Reserche et le Developpement des Methodes et Processus Industriel (ARMINES) is a private non-profit research and technological organisation (RTO) funded in 1967, having common research centres with the Ecoles des Mines: Paris (Mines ParisTech), Albi-Carmaux (Mines AlbiCarmaux), Alès(Mines Alès), Douai (Mines Douai), Nantes (Mines Nantes) and Saint-Etienne (Mines Saint-Etienne), gathering public and private personnel and means, to collaborate on an arms lengths basis and perform research contractual activities and academic research training.
-The Joint Research Units and the collaboration between ARMINES and the Ecole des Mines are organisedwithin the frame of a convention signed with each Ecole des Mines in conformity with the Law dated April 18th, 2006, under the administrative authority of the French Minister of Industry; ARMINES having in addition, the duty to manage research contractual activities and the related intellectual property rights.
+The Association pour la Reserche et le Developpement des Methodes et Processus Industriel (ARMINES) is a private, non-profit research and technological organisation (RTO) funded in 1967, having common research centres with the Ecoles des Mines: Paris (Mines ParisTech), Albi-Carmaux (Mines AlbiCarmaux), Alès(Mines Alès), Douai (Mines Douai), Nantes (Mines Nantes), and Saint-Etienne (Mines Saint-Etienne).
+ARMINES gathers public and private personnel and means to collaborate on an arms lengths basis, performs research contractual activities, and performs academic research training.
+The Joint Research Units and the collaboration between ARMINES and the Ecole des Mines are organised within the frame of a convention signed with each Ecole des Mines in conformity with the Law dated April 18th, 2006, under the administrative authority of the French Minister of Industry; ARMINES having in addition, the duty to manage research contractual activities and the related intellectual property rights.

 The Grenoble-Alpes University Hospital (CHUGA) is the reference hospital in the alpine region that offers all medical specialties.
-One of the main area of excellence of CHUGA are Clinical Neurosciences, that are grouped under the recently labeled University-Hospital Federation (FHU) ”NeuroPsyNov” (Neurostimulation and innovations in neuro-psychiatric diseases, dir.
-Philippe Kahane) which brings together the expertise of 7 clinical teams, 15 research teams and 9 platforms/core facilities (http://fhu-neuropsynov.chu-grenoble.fr).
-CHUGA is well known to have pioneered deep-brain stimulation (DBS) therapy in the80’s and since then has remained very active in this domain.
+One of the main areas of excellence of CHUGA is Clinical Neurosciences, which are grouped under the recently labeled University-Hospital Federation (FHU) “NeuroPsyNov” (Neurostimulation and innovations in neuro-psychiatric diseases, dir.
+Philippe Kahane).
+NeuroPsyNov brings together the expertise of 7 clinical teams, 15 research teams, and 9 platforms/core facilities.
+CHUGA is well known to have pioneered deep-brain stimulation (DBS) therapy in the 80’s and since then has remained very active in this domain.
 It is also an internationally recognized center for epilepsy surgery, especially in the field of intracranial EEG (SEEG) recordings and stimulation.

 Multi Channel Systems MCS GmbH (MCS) focuses on the development of precision scientific measuring instrumentation and equipment in the field of electrophysiology for research groups at universities and for the pharmaceutical industry.
 We provide solutions for extra-cellular recordings with microelectrode arrays in vitro and in vivo as well as for electrical stimulation.
 Moreover, we offer devices for automated RNA injection and for automated two-electrode voltage-clamp recording of Xenopus oocytes.
 Because of their modular principle, our products can be extended and adjusted to your specific experimental needs.
 Apart from their flexibility, our products are a perfect fit for laboratories because of their small size.

-MCS is mostly involved in WP2 (Engineering, Data processing and Product Innovation) where it is providing its expertise in the fields of providing small, discrete electronics to connect, bias and acquire the signals from the newly developed active electrode arrays wirelessly to facilitate freely moving invivo experiments in the early stages of the project.
+MCS is mostly involved in WP2 (Engineering, Data Processing and Product Innovation).
+We provide our expertise in the fields of small, discrete electronics to connect, bias, and acquire the signals from the newly developed active electrode arrays, wirelessly, which facilitates freely moving in vivo experiments in the early stages of the project.
 This also includes the development of purpose-built soft- and firmware.